CSRG-Group/dcs-notes.github.io/_CS139/Theory2.md

 # Mobile Web applications

 Phone and tablets have many constraints
-* lacks hover
+* Lacks hover
-* lack processing power
+* Lack processing power
-* lack screen sizes
+* Lack screen sizes
-* variety of screen sizes
+* Variety of screen sizes

 However rather than having a dedicated web app browser apps can be made to run in small browsers on the phone and websites can be converted over.